-TA 191D Rehearsal and Performance IV
+TA 191D Rehearsal and Performance IV (1,2)

-Prerequisite: A minimum grade of 'C' in TA 191C
+Prerequisite: A minimum grade of 'C' in TA 191C Transfer acceptability: CSU; UC

 Fourth experience of the rehearsal and performance of a departmental theatre production.
 Generally this would involve a large supporting role or lead role in the production.